Lucascoolsouza/Godot4-Individual-Items-load/README.md

 # HOW TO INSTALL

-Paste this godot4 script in your folder, and load as singleton
+Paste this godot4 script in your folder, and load as singleton.